Relevant Fields: International Relations, Politics, Society, Economics, Media, Education.

 5. Don’t become a slave to format.

 As long as your work is coherent, well structured, and follows some form of standard citation for references, we do not care about the specific styles used.
 In terms of length, write as much as needed to convey your idea.
-Between 4,000 and 12,000 words should be sufficient range for most but flexibility will exist.
+Between 4,000 and 12,000 words should be sufficient range for most, but we are flexible.
 Failure to dot your I’s and cross your T’s will be corrected in review but it should never be a primary source of concern.
 Even great minds are not necessarily tidy ones and it would be regrettable if worthy ideas were lost to a paper-shuffler’s pedantry.

 6. Venture outside of your formal area of expertise